 We also crossed a number of cotton fields.
-The textile industry is providing a livelihood to a lot of people and Turkish cotton is quite sought after.
+The textile industry is providing a livelihood to many people, and Turkish cotton is quite sought after.

 After lunch, we drove to Pergamon Hill to visit Acropolis, a Greek city established by one of the generals of Alexander the Great.
-It is 2200 years old city, a bit better preserved than Troy.
+It is 2200 years old city and is a bit better preserved than Troy.

-With its impressive temples and library Acropolis was a big cultural at the time.
-With two hundred thousand scrolls its library was the second largest in the world after Alexandria.
+With its impressive temples and library Acropolis was a big cultural hub in its heydays.
+Its library was the second largest in the world after Alexandria.

-After the death of the General, the city was passed on to Romans without any conflict.
-Roman didn’t like its location because it was not a harbor city.
-They preferred Ephesus and abandoned Acropolis slowly.
+After the death of the last Greek general, Pergamon was passed on to Romans without any conflict.
+However, Romans didn’t like its location.
+Mainly because Pergamon was not a harbor city.
+Roman slowly abandoned Pergamon and moved to Ephesus.

 I loved visiting both the sites.
 But I didn’t know a bigger treat awaited me the next day.
 We were going to visit Ephesus.